aigents/aigents-java-nlp/README.md

 The script above will create a `Dictionary` object given the dictionary path specified in the first argument (`en/4.0.dict` in the line above) and will then load, tokenize, and output the sentences given in the file with the path specified in the second argument (`poc_english.txt` in the line above).

-**TWO:** To use custom words (must be part of the corpus `en/4.0.dict` for now, other languages may be added in future iterations), run
+**THREE:** To use custom words (must be part of the corpus `en/4.0.dict` for now, other languages may be added in future iterations), run

     cd src
     javac main/java/org/aigents/nlp/lg/*.java